Lencerf/vscode-beancount/README.md

 * `beancount.separatorColumn`: specify the column of the decimal separator.
 * `beancount.instantAlignment`: Set to `true` to align the amount (like 1.00 BTC) once a decimal point is inserted.
+* `beancount.mainBeanFile`: If you are splitting beancount files into multiple files, then specify this option so that this extension can get all account information.
+If left blank, the extension will consider the file in the current window as the main file.

 ## Known Issues